yyx990803/matrix.js/README.md

 ### But there are no matrices in the source code!

 Originally I wanted to use matrix3d() for everything, hence the name.
 Ironically it turned out that using native CSS transform functions is faster than multiplying matrices in JavaScript, so I eneded up not using matrices at all.

+### Compatibility

+Mostly it has to do with the Browser's capability of handling CSS3D transforms.
+Works best in Chrome, very good in Safari (both desktop and iOS), and not so good in Firefox (not hardware accelerated and has z-index issues).
+IE not tested.